sashco-m/sashco-m.github.io/content/posts/Implementing-search-for-hugo/index.md

 We will be adding lunr-search.js to your static folder later.

 # Search Index
 The first thing Lunr requires is an index of your content.
 We will leverage Hugo to generate this for us.
-Just like how HTML is an output type for some content, we can tell Hugo that JSON is another output type for some of our content.
+Just like how some of our content is HTML, we can tell Hugo that we also produce JSON.
 We can do this by adding a [custom output format](https://gohugo.io/templates/output-formats/) to our config, and then telling Hugo where it will be used.
 Add these lines to your config.toml:
 ```toml
 [outputFormats]
   [outputFormats.SearchIndex]